-Our first apartment was tiny.
-Our “bedroom” was essentially the hallway to the bathroom.
+In our first apartment, our “bedroom” was essentially the hallway to the bathroom.
 It was only big enough to put our mattress on the floor.
 That’s literally all that fit!
 We couldn’t fit a couch up the stairs, so we made a makeshift couch out of twin mattresses.
 There was also a neighbor who was drunk 24 hours a day.
 One day we came home to him spray painting the landscaping rocks GOLD.
-It wasn’t the best neighborhood…
+It wasn’t the nicest neighborhood…

 When we bought our first house, everything was blue (my least favorite color).
 Blue counters, walls, and carpets.
-We eventually fixed the blue walls and countertops, but I lived with the blue carpet for five years until we moved.
+We eventually changed up the blue walls and countertops, but I lived with the blue carpet for five years until we moved.

 Our first house also was missing an entryway.
 When you walked in the door, there was a 4 foot square landing and you had to walk up to the main level or down to the basement.
 It was such a small landing that we often felt like we were going to fall down the stairs when more than one person was coming in or getting ready to leave.
 Plus, there was the issue of where to store shoes, coats, hats, and mittens.